veronikaro/MonteCarloMarkovChainMethods/README.md

 ## Image restoration using Markov random field models
 This repository holds implementation of Markov chain Monte Carlo methods, namely Gibbs Sampler and Metropolis Sampler.
-Its purpose is to show how to combine Bayesian approach, Markov random field models, and the Ising Model for restoring monochrome (black & white) images from noise
+Its purpose is to show how to combine Bayesian approach, Markov Random Field models, and the Ising Model for restoring monochrome (black & white) images from noise.

 #### Thoughts:
 Denoising techniques can be especially beneficial for real-time computer vision applications & improving performance of neural networks that deal with classification & detection